MDrapchaty/drapdebug/README.md

 # drapdebug #
-A simple tool for [Nodejs](https://nodejs.org/en/) to help you debug your API Application, by recieving detailed debug messages in your console or to a log file.
+A simple tool for [Nodejs](https://nodejs.org/en/) to help you debug your API Application, by recieving detailed debug messages in your console.
 Created by Matt Drapchaty

 ## Install ##